Oh, the Places You’ll Go!

 By Dr. Seuss

-As the book starts out and we do too on any of the above-mentioned journeys, we are filled with optimism, heads filled with the endless possibilities that life holds.
+As the book starts out, and we do too, on any of the above mentioned journeys, we are filled with optimism, heads filled with the endless possibilities that life holds.
 NOTHING can dampen the enthusiasm we feel for this initially perfect, mistake-free future we seek.
-But as Dr. Seuss and Fr.
-Tom oh so practically phrase it:
+But, as Dr. Seuss oh so practically phrases it:

 I’m sorry to say so

 can happen to you.